Beef Casserole with Garlic-Chive Einkorn Dumplings from Savor the Best

 • 1/4 teaspoon Freshly Ground Black Pepper

-• 2 pounds Beef Chuck Roast Cut into 1-inch cubes
+• 2 pound Beef Chuck Roast Cut into 1-inch cubes

 • 1 tablespoon Butter